Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Moishezon manifolds with vanishing first Chern class

 It remains to see that if $X$ is Moishezon, then for any $\lambda \in \mathrm{Mov}_{\rm NS}(X)^\circ$ and any index $i$, $F_i$ is $\lambda$-stable.
 We know from Proposition~\ref{prepop} that $F_i$ is $\lambda$-semistable.
 Arguing by contradiction, one can consider the maximal destabilizing sheaf $G_i\subset F_i$.
 It is a proper, $\lambda$-stable subsheaf with $\mu_\lambda(G_i)=0$.
 Now, given any $\alpha \in {\rm N}_1(X)_{\mathbb R}$, we have $\lambda+\ep \alpha \in \mathrm{Mov}_{\rm NS}(X)$ for $0 \le \ep \ll 1$, hence $\mu_{\lambda+\ep \alpha}(G_i) \le 0$ by Proposition~\ref{prepop}.
 This implies that $c_1(G_i) \cdot \alpha \le 0$.
 Since this holds for any $\alpha \in {\rm N}_1(X)_{\mathbb R}$, we deduce that $c_1(G_i)=0 \in {\rm N}^1(X)_{\mathbb R}$.
 This is a contradiction with the fact that $F_i$ is stable with respect to some movable class and satisfies $c_1(F_i)=0$, hence it shows the claim.

 {\bf Step 4.
 The splitting of $X$. }

 The validity of Bochner principle implies that the Albanese map of our manifold $X$ is \'etale trivial (see proof of \cite[Theorem~4.1]{CGGN} or Theorem~\ref{splittorus1} below).
 This implies that a finite \'etale cover $X'\,\longrightarrow\, X$ splits as a product $X'\,\simeq \,T\times Y$ where $T$ is a complex torus and $Y$ is a compact Fujiki manifold $Y$ such that $K_Y$ is trivial and $H^0(Y',\, \Omega_{Y'}^1)\,=\,0$ for any finite \'etale cover $Y'\,\longrightarrow\, Y$.
 Up to replacing $X$ with $Y$, one can assume that the augmented irregularity of $X$ vanishes.
-In particular, the augmented irregularity of $X_{\rm min}$ vanishes as well.
-Using \cite{HP2} or \cite{BGL}, one can find a finite quasi-\'etale cover $g\,:\,X'_{\rm min}\,\longrightarrow\, X_{\rm min}$ which further decomposes as a product where the $Z_i$ are irreducible singular ICY or IHS varieties in the sense of {\it loc. cit.}
+In particular, the augmented irregularity of $X_{\rm min}$ vanishes as well thanks to Remark \ref{aug irr codim 1}.
+Using the decomposition theorem for $X_{\rm min}$ (see \cite{HP2} or \cite{BGL}), one can find a finite quasi-\'etale cover $g\,:\,X'_{\rm min}\,\longrightarrow\, X_{\rm min}$ which further decomposes as a product where the $Z_i$ are irreducible singular ICY or IHS varieties in the sense of {\it loc. cit.} The absence of a torus factor comes from the equality $\widetilde q(X_{\rm min})=0$.